 - Pre-pack meals and snacks similar to what you would normally send to school, and make sure your kids know where to find them when they’re hungry.

 - Set boundaries and make sure your kids understand when you will be taking an important call or working on something urgent.

-- Consider creating a daily schedule of activities for your kids that don't require your help or supervision (depending on their age), and choose the most engaging activities for times when you will be taking important calls or working on urgent assignments.
+- Consider creating a daily schedule for your kids, including schoolwork and activities that don’t require your help or supervision (depending on their age).
+Choose the most engaging activities for times when you will be taking important calls or working on urgent assignments.

 - Last but not least, don’t be too hard on yourself if your kids get more screen time than usual right now — letting them sit and watch a movie or two can be a great way to keep them occupied, and it requires very little time and effort on your end.